Blaze Balance Engine mark Blaze Balance Engine SaaS

 Forecast lane

-Short-horizon change boards turn raw state into decision-ready posture.
+Short-horizon change boards turn raw state into readable next-watch posture.

 Receipt layer